discohead/isobar/ai_ecosystem_summary.md

 ## What Was Created

-A comprehensive three-part AI assistant system for the isobar codebase:
+A comprehensive four-part AI assistant system for the isobar codebase:

 ### 1. Claude Code Context Architecture
 **Location**: `claude/`, `.claude/`, enhanced `CLAUDE.md`